markniu/bdwidth/README.md

 serial:/dev/serial/by-id/usb-1a86_USB_Serial-if00-port0
 #   needed if the port is usb
 default_nominal_filament_diameter: 1.75 # (mm)
-enable: True
+enable: all
-#   Sensor enabled or disabled after power on.
-The default is to
+#  disable or enable the sensor after power on.
-#   disable.
+#   the value should be one of width/motion/all/disable
+#   width(only enable the width function)
+#   motion(only enable the motion function)
+#   all(enable both the width and motion)
+#   disable(disable both the width and motion)
 min_diameter: 1.0
 #   Minimal allowed diameter for flow rate adjust and runout.
 max_diameter: 1.9